In addition to images, HTML also supports displaying videos. Like the

 height attributes are used to set the size of the video displayed in the browser.
 The

-controls attribute instructs the browser to include basic video controls: pause, play and skip.
+controls attribute instructs the browser to include basic video controls such as pausing and playing.

 Under the image, create a